swiss-seismological-service/scrtdd/README.md

 [...]
 ```

-Once we have the file cotaining the origins we can proceed with the relocation.
+Once we have the file containing the origins we can proceed with the relocation.

 There is another format we can use to specify the catalog.
 This format stores the full origins information to flat files, not only the origin ids.
 We can instruct `scrtdd` to generate this format like this: